aras-p/aras-p.hugo/content/blog/2017-10-slow-to-compile-table-initializers.md

 * I keep on running into code structure patterns that are much slower to compile with MSVC compared to clang/gcc.
   Pretty sure the opposite cases exist too, just right now our MSVC builds are slower than clang builds, and hence that's where I'm looking at.
+* Even if you're not using C++11/14 features otherwise, in some places sprinkling things like `constexpr` might *help* a C++11 capable compiler to do the right thing.
 * `/d2cgsummary` flag is awesome to figure out where MSVC optimizer is spending time.
 I probably would not have guessed any of the above, without it pointing me towards the large table!